 The elevator opened in the smallest, deepest, darkest sub-lunar hangar.
 In the center sat ZAB, Zephyr-Alpha-Blue, the 20-meter tall head of Z-Blue, leader of the Zephyr robots.
-For Lucille’s final trial ZAB was detached from its body and moved to this private space.
 Its left and right were different shades, like the robot had been ripped in half and one half had been replaced.
 Still it carried its noble gaze.
 Its brow bore the weight of humanity’s plight.

 “But this guy knows it most of all.”
 Charlie tossed Lucille a key and she caught it.
 The key’s handle dangled a blue robot-head.
 “This is your last chance to turn back.
 There’s no return once you to talk to ZAB.”

 “Talk?”
 Lucille climbed the entry ladder at the nape of the neck.
 “What do you mean?”

 Lucille hesitated halfway down the hatch.
 “So there’s a voice in here, sir, and I’m to win it over?”

 “You’ve already won it over.
 It graded your exams.”

 “History books leave a lot out.”
 Charlie lit a new cockroach and puffed it red hot.
 “For twenty years Daisuke and I have tugged this lunar base back and forth.
 But when that hatch closes behind you, you outrank us.
 You outrank everyone.
 With your head on our shoulders, humanity has a face again.
 A direction.”
 He prepared a pen to sign her certificate of promotion.
-“So take your time climbing out.
+“So take your time.
 Enjoy the last moments before your first command.”